openjdk/jdk/src/jdk.jartool/share/man/jarsigner.md

     timestamp, users may not be able to validate this JAR file after the signer certificate's expiration date (`YYYY-MM-DD`) or after any future revocation date.

-hasMultipleManifests
-:   This JAR contained multiple manifest files.
-During signing, one of the files
-    was selected, and the others were discarded.

 ## Example of Signing a JAR File